Stock events for Baker Hughes Co. (BKR)

 Overview of Baker Hughes Co.’s business

-Baker Hughes Co. is a global energy technology company providing technologies and services across the energy and industrial value chain.
-It operates through two segments: Oilfield Services & Equipment (OFSE) and Industrial & Energy Technology (IET).
-The OFSE segment offers products and services for onshore and offshore oilfield operations throughout a well's lifecycle.
-The IET segment provides technology solutions and services for mechanical-drive, compression, and power-generation applications across the energy industry, including lower carbon solutions.
+Baker Hughes operates through two primary segments: Oilfield Services & Equipment (OFSE) and Industrial & Energy Technology (IET).
+The OFSE segment focuses on products and services for onshore and offshore oilfield operations throughout the well's lifecycle, serving various oil and gas companies.
+The IET segment provides gas technology equipment and caters to energy sectors, expanding into new energy frontiers like hydrogen production, geothermal energy, and CCUS.

 BKR’s Geographic footprint

-Baker Hughes has a significant global presence, operating in over 120 countries with facilities in regions including Australia, Brazil, Singapore, Malaysia, India, Dubai, Saudi Arabia, Italy, Germany, Norway, the United Kingdom, and the United States.
-Approximately 77% of its revenue is generated outside the US, with North America accounting for about 27% and the Middle East/Asia for approximately 38%.
+Baker Hughes conducts business in over 120 countries worldwide, with a significant global presence in regions including the Americas, Europe, the Middle East, Africa, and Asia.
+Specific countries mentioned include Australia, Brazil, Singapore, Malaysia, India, Dubai, Saudi Arabia, Italy, Germany, Norway, the United Kingdom, and the United States.

 BKR Corporate Image Assessment